We all have to eat food. So how can you do it cheaperand save on foods?

 Often supermarkets will deliberately increase the price of single items or exaggerate the original price of something, so those ‘3 for the price of 2’ offers seem particularly appealing.
 Think how much you usually pay for a product before blindly placing it in your basket.
 Also, never buy something purely because it’s on special offer unless you would have bought it anyway.

 Think about waste.
 If you can’t use the extras, you might just be adding to the estimated £13 billion of household foodstuffs which are thrown away every year in the UK.
 Of this, 4.4 million tonnes is ‘avoidable’ food waste.
 In other words, it was edible but went bad in people’s fridges.
-This works out at £470 on average per household in the UK.
+This works out at £470 on average per household in the UK and possibly, expensive short term loans UK.
 The only exception to this rule are products with a longer shelf-life such as household cleaning products and toilet paper.

 Weigh up the pros and cons of shopping via the Internet.
 It’s the easiest way to avoid falling victim to supermarkets’ psychological tricks and resist impulse buys.
 Finally, there are cookery websites which will give you ideas of things to cook with the ingredients and leftovers you have in your fridge.
 This way, you make a meal from scratch, and you don’t throw anything away.